-- A. Formal methods can also apply to requirements, models, data, etc. - B. Correct - C. To achieve soundness, it may be impossible to avoid false alarms. - Not all three at the same time.
+- A. Formal methods can also apply to requirements, models, data, etc. - B. Correct - C. To achieve soundness, it may be impossible to avoid false alarms. - D. Pick any two!

 Quiz - SPARK

 - ▲ SPARK is a recent programming language. - B. SPARK is based on proof. - SPARK analysis can be applied to any Ada program. - D SPARK requires annotating the code with specifications.